-A student on academic probation may be dismissed from the University and/or lose his/her financial aid if the term GPA remains below 2.0 (or fewer than 12 credits are passed) in two consecutive semesters.
+A student on academic probation may be academically suspended from the University and/or lose his/her financial support if the term GPA remains below 2.0 (or fewer than 12 credits are passed) in two consecutive semesters.

-Any student whose semester GPA is below 1.0 or who earns less than 6 credits in one semester may be dismissed without having been previously placed on academic probation.
+Any student whose semester GPA is below 1.0 or who earns less than 6 credits in one semester may be academically suspended without having been previously placed on academic probation.

-RESEARCH AND INDEPENDENT ACADEMIC WORK (IAW)
+RESEARCH AND CUSTOMIZED ACADEMIC LEARNING (CAL)

 Hopkins students have the opportunity to engage in research, internships, and independent study.
 While many times these projects do not occur until later in the undergraduate career, it is good to be mindful of these opportunities.
 Many students come to Hopkins eager to engage in research; keep in mind that participating in research requires considerable investigation.
 Using your freshmen year to assess your interests and options is very beneficial.
 Research, the process by which new knowledge is constructed, happens across disciplines via an inquiry-based process.
 You can learn more about research opportunities at Hopkins by visiting the website of HOUR (Hopkins Office of Undergraduate Research), the website of the Office of Academic Advising, the Office of Engineering Advising, and departmental websites.
-When a student has a confirmed research, internship or independent study opportunity, the student enrolls through SIS using the Independent Academic Work (IAW) form.
+When a student has a confirmed research, internship or independent study opportunity, the student enrolls through SIS using the Customized Academic Learning (CAL) form.